zenml-io/zenml/docs/book/getting-started/installation.md

 description: How to install ZenML
 ---

+# Things to change

+- It requires another section for the installation of the UI/Dashboard.

+# Older Content

 # Installation

 **ZenML** is a Python package that can be installed directly via `pip`: